 An important component of the Jacobson Leadership Program is the competitive, merit-based scholarship program designed to attract and support students of exceptional accomplishment and potential.
 Scholarships in amounts up to full tuition are awarded each year to first-year students entering the Law School with outstanding academic backgrounds and seeking leadership careers at the intersection of law and business.
 An additional cohort of students are selected to enter the program at the end of their first year.

-These students receive merit-based scholarships while completing the M.B.A. and J.D. curriculums in the Jacobson Leadership Program.
+These students receive merit-based scholarships while completing the MBA and JD curricula in the Jacobson Leadership Program.

 Nordlicht Family Scholars